JulianKimmig/polymcsim/docs/explanation/kmc_engine.md

 4. Select reaction \(\mu\) such that \(\sum_{i<\mu} a_i < r_2 a_0 \le \sum_{i\le\mu} a_i\).
 5. Apply the reaction, update populations, and repeat.

-PolySim implements this loop in **Numba-JIT-compiled** code for near-C speed.
+PolyMCsim implements this loop in **Numba-JIT-compiled** code for near-C speed.

 ---